 - Orange coverage map

 - O2 coverage map

 4G is a newer mobile broadband technology than 3G.
 Like its predecessor, 4G is delivered through the mobile phone network and requires a 4G dongle or MiFi unit.
 However, 4G delivers much faster connections than 3G, with speeds of up 80Mbps available with EE's 4G service.
 That means it's a much more viable alternative to fixed line broadband.

-Although only available in certain areas, it is blisteringly quick (speeds of up to 120Mb in areas where Virgin Media has completed its infrastructure upgrade) and incredibly reliable.
+Although only available in certain areas, it is blisteringly quick (speeds of up to 120Mbps in locations where Virgin Media has completed its infrastructure upgrade) and incredibly reliable.
 Data allowances are BIG, in most cases unlimited, and there are some superb package deals on TV and calls.

 This comes at a slightly higher cost than other packages, but the benefits far outweigh the extra outlay, especially as there is no line rental to pay.